qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 <label_toolbar>` tool.

-In the :guilabel:`Priority` section, you can define the placement priority rank of each diagram, ie if there are different diagrams or labels candidates for the same location, the item with the higher priority will be displayed and the others could be left out.
+In the :guilabel:`Priority` section, you can define the placement priority rank of each diagram, i.e. if there are different diagrams or labels candidates for the same location, the item with the higher priority will be displayed and the others could be left out.

-:guilabel:`Discourage diagrams and labels from covering features` defines features to use as :ref:`obstacles <labels_obstacles>`, ie QGIS will try to not place diagrams nor labels over these features.
+:guilabel:`Discourage diagrams and labels from covering features` defines features to use as :ref:`obstacles <labels_obstacles>`, i.e. QGIS will try to not place diagrams nor labels over these features.
 The priority rank is then used to evaluate whether a diagram could be omitted due to a greater weighted obstacle feature.